0x20/hackerspace-blueprint/README.md

 We knew that, in order to fix this, we needed a system that gets the best out of everyone and enables us to be awesome!
 After long late-night discussions, we came up with HTH. *This git repository contains the organizational structure of our hackerspace.
 This is intended to be place-agnostic information so it can be used by other hackerspaces around the world.*

 This is divided into 3 parts.
-Because [naming things is very hard](http://xkcd.com/910/) we decided to use the names from the ["Silo" series of Hugh Howey](http://en.wikipedia.org/wiki/Silo_%28series%29).
-The series follows the life of several people living in underground silo's in a post-apocalyptic society.

 ### [1.
 The System](./system)